bcgov/digital.gov.bc.ca/ansible/README.md

 Usage:
 `ansible-playbook deploy-mongo.yaml -e PR=<pr num>`

-### Create Github Deployment
+### Create GitHub Deployment
-> currently this only creates deployments for the react app and is best utilized by our custom github action
+> currently this only creates deployments for the react app and is best utilized by our custom GitHub action

-Creates a github deployment for a PR.
+Creates a GitHub deployment for a PR.

 Options:
 - `PR` <number> this should be the open pull request number
-- `ENV` <string> (dev|test|prod) used to create the github deployment in a specific environment
+- `ENV` <string> (dev|test|prod) used to create the GitHub deployment in a specific environment
 - `OPENSHIFT_SERVER_URL` <string> the uri to the cluster
-- `GITHUB_TOKEN` <string> a token that has permissions to create github deployments/statuses
+- `GITHUB_TOKEN` <string> a token that has permissions to create GitHub deployments/statuses

 Usage: